Debunking Conflict Diamonds

 True: Diamonds sold in the United States ARE conflict-free

 In 2000 leaders in the diamond industry and the United Nations met in Kimberley, North Cape to develop an international certification plan for the sale of diamonds.
 As a result of this meeting retailers and importers in the United States agreed to purchase ONLY conflict-free diamonds.
 This is called the Kimberley Process.
 This meeting is depicted at the end of the movie in the clip below.

 True: Diamond sales boost economic well being of developing countries

-The diamond mining process and industry creates new jobs and provides economic stability.
-In Botswana diamond sales have turned the area into one of Africa’s most prosperous countries creating jobs and providing funding for civic projects like education and health care.
+The diamond mining process and industry creates new jobs and provide economic stability.
+In Botswana, diamond sales have turned the area into one of Africa’s most prosperous countries creating jobs and providing funding for civic projects like education and health care.
 Source

 I hope this information is helpful and clears up some of the questions and myths around conflict diamonds.
 If you’d like to learn more about the Kimberley Process I suggest reaching out to a jeweler like Shane Co. who is a direct diamond importer and works directly with the diamond cutters to ask questions.